patrinoua/open-topics/README.md

 ### Microservices Architecture
-I'm interested to separating a small monolithic application (React, Node) into microservices.
+I want to separate a small monolithic application (React, Node) into microservices.
-I know how it should work in theory but not sure how to actually do it!